02 – Erica Roe Streaks at Twickenham.

 30 – President Reagan pledges US support for Britain against Argentina as diplomatic moves fail.

-02 – A British submarine torpedoes and severely damages the Argentine cruiser General Belgrano.
+02 – A British nuclear submarine torpedoes and severely damages Argentina’s only cruiser, the General Belgrano.
 Of the crew of 1,042, there are 800 survivors.

 02 – Adam and The Ants disband when Stuart Goddard (Adam) opts for a solo career.